Coeliac disease

 Symptoms of coeliac disease

-Some people with coeliac disease get no symptoms.
-You may only find out you have the condition when your doctor checks you because you have other, related medical conditions.
+You might not get any coeliac disease symptoms.
+You may only find out when your doctor checks you because you have another, related medical condition such as a vitamin deficiency.

 - diarrhoea – which may smell especially unpleasant